A Long Layover in Hong Kong

 I mentioned before that the airport transfers were a cool perk of being a travel writer.
 Another perk: hotel tours.
 Sometimes these aren’t interesting, but in the case of the Peninsula we loved it.
 We got to walk through the kitchens, see the room where all chocolate is crafted, and meet the chefs.
 We toured the restaurants, including those that don’t allow kids under 12 so we wouldn’t have otherwise seen them, and even got to the Helipad waiting room on the top floor.
 My son wasn’t looking forward to the hotel tour and instead it turned out to be a trip highlight.

 We enjoyed breakfast every morning at the hotel, ate a great 12-course (I think) lunch at Spring Moon our first day, and dined in the lobby our last night.
-We also went for a swim in the gorgeous 8th floor pool (no pictures allowed, so check out the photo on the hotel’s website) and took advantage of free in-room movies.
+We also went for a swim in the gorgeous 8th floor pool (no pictures allowed) and took advantage of free in-room movies.
 The service was excellent, and the concierge saved us by getting cable car tickets for us in advance.
 The only negative: the hotel’s restaurants are so popular with locals that it’s hard for guests to get reservations.
 We had made a reservation at Spring Moon in advance and we were the only westerners in there – always a good sign when it comes to the food!
 We tried to eat at Chesa, the hotel’s Swiss restaurant, but they were booked solid for two weeks.
 That’s how we ended up in the lobby for our final dinner.